Nickel5-Inc/bettensor/bettensor/validator/utils/vesting/README.md

 ## Overview

+The vesting system rewards miners who hold their stake rather than immediately selling it.
+Miners who maintain or increase their stake over time receive multipliers to their scores, enhancing their rewards.

 The vesting system consists of the following components:

 1. **Stake Tracking**: Monitors and records changes in stake balances for validators and miners